 Congratulations, you have successfully changed the shape of your gravatar in WordPress.
 You can do a lot of smaller cosmetic changes on your website with CSS, so be sure to give them a try.

 Note: If this method does not have the desired effect, then your theme is to blame.
-It is likely that you will have to add code to your theme’s files to make it work.
+You will likely have to add code to your theme’s files to make it work.
 What you need to add is different for every theme.
 This may be a good time to install a new theme that is better coded.

 What If I Just Want the Author Image Rounded?